husmen/website/src/content/about/experience.md

     date_start: '2020-07-07'
     date_end: '2022-08-12'
     description: |2-
-        Tech stack: C#, .NET, Python, OpenCV, MVTec Halcon, TensorFlow
+        **Tech stack**: C#/.NET, Python, OpenCV, MVTec Halcon, TensorFlow, PyTorch, Docker

+        Responsibilities:
-        I develop Computer Vision based quality control solutions for the automotive, home appliances and textile industries, and deploy them in the form of modern desktop applications.
-These solutions offer both 2D and 3D inspections.
+        * Designed, developed and deployed Computer Vision based quality control solutions for the automotive, home appliances and textile industries.

-        In line with the Start-up nature of our company, I occasionally get to work on other interesting problems such as DevOps and enriching our products with tools for data aggregation and   analytics.
+        * Lead the R&D efforts for the company’s first 3D inspection solution using laser profiling technique and a robotic arm achieving a scanning resolution of <100µm.
+        * Developed our first deep learning solution for anomaly detection (CAE, PaDiM), and deployed it for defect detection in steel sheets.
+        * Developed internal tools for logging, data aggregation and analytics.
+        * Optimized and modernized the company's old code base and helped with DevOps integration.

   - title: Research Intern
     company: Kocaeli University